uni-linux/uni/README.md

 <br/>

-> UNI is an abstraction layer that allows you to manage different package managers using the same UNI commands regardless of the distribution you are using and automates repetitive tasks on them.
+> UNI is an abstraction layer that allows you to manage different package managers or UNI Recipes using the same UNI commands regardless of the distribution you are using and automates repetitive tasks on them.

 <br/>